Mossy-Frog/Insternship/README.md

-"[x]"Transcriptomic:
+# Transcriptomic:

-  -> Annotation enrichment using the transcriptomic dataset and a GFF (General file format)
+  - Annotation enrichment using the transcriptomic dataset and a GFF (General file format)

-  -> Use of DESeq2 package to analyse gene expression and create heatmaps
+  - Use of DESeq2 package to analyse gene expression and create heatmaps

-  -> Automation of the DESeq2 pipeline for future uses
+  - Automation of the DESeq2 pipeline for future uses

-[x]Proteomic:
+# Proteomic:

-  ->Test of the proteomic dataset
+  - Test of the proteomic dataset

-  -> Exploratory analysis
+  - Exploratory analysis

-[x]Genomic:
+# Genomic:

-  -> Extraction from breseq output
+  - Extraction from breseq output

-  -> Translation of useful data into a table of counts of mutations
+  - Translation of useful data into a table of counts of mutations

-[x]Multi-Omic:
+# Multi-Omic:

-  -> Single-omic study on WGCNA: a validation of the process with transcriptomic
+  - Single-omic study on WGCNA: a validation of the process with transcriptomic

-  -> Enriching WGCNA transcriptomic model: added value of proteomic data
+  - Enriching WGCNA transcriptomic model: added value of proteomic data

-  -> Enriching WGCNA transcriptomic model: added value of genomic data
+  - Enriching WGCNA transcriptomic model: added value of genomic data

-  -> Combining the three biological layers
+  - Combining the three biological layers